Force over Distance: Faster than Light

 Matt nods.
 He’s heard this about ten times over the past two days.

-“What I really can’t believe is that the colonel forbid further exploration.”
+“What I really can’t believe is the colonel forbid further exploration.”
 Chloe scowls.
 “Do you know how useful a 3D printer would be?”

 “We’ll get to it soon enough,” Matt says.